jhjourdan/C11parser/README.md

   - The files whose name finishes with .fail.c
   - `atomic_parenthesis.c`, which represent an unnecessary restriction in the syntax presented in the C11 standard.

+In order to run the test suite, you need the cram (https://bitheap.org/cram/) tool, available on most major linux distributions.
+Then, simply type `make test`.